tomwallis/PsyUtils/README.md

 ## Dependencies

-Psyutils depends on numpy, scipy, and scikit-image.
+Psyutils depends on numpy, scipy, scikit-image and the psycircstat package.

 ## Testing